-Different people use Social Media for different purposes.
-Whether you’re a social media influencer or run a business using social media or you use it as a form of entertainment, you need to consider drafting a Social Media Will to hand over your legacy to your next of kin.
+Different people use Social Media for various purposes.
+Whether you’re a social media influencer or run a business using social media or as a form of entertainment, you need to consider drafting a Social Media Will to hand over your legacy to your next of kin.

 So, who needs a Social Media Will?
 Anyone who uses it and wishes to leave a legacy behind using their Digital Estate Plan.
-In the past, social media was not considered something that can be “handed over,” but as social media becomes a big part of our lives, a Social Media Will is necessary to make it easier for your relatives or Executor to manage your account.
+In the past, social media was not something that could be “handed over.”
+Still, as social media becomes a big part of our lives, Social Media Will is necessary to make it easier for your relatives or executors to manage your account.

 What You Should Include in Your Social Media Will?

-Social Media Will should contain the important information required to carry out the will.
-Without the right information, your family will have a tough time managing your accounts as they would be left with the decision-making.
+Social Media Will should contain the vital information required to carry out the will.
+Without the correct information, your family will have a tough time managing your accounts as they have to make the decisions.
 You can choose to remove that burden by mentioning all the information required in your Social Media Will.

-Here are some details that need to be added to your Social Media Will:
+Here are some details that you need to add to your Social Media Will:

-- Your personal information, such as your name and address.
+- Personal information, i.e., your name and address.

 - Instructions for your Executor on how to manage your accounts.

 - Information on your downloaded data from the social media accounts, such as a Digital Vault.